jkfran/jkfran.com/_posts/2022-10-07-built-driving-arcade-machine-raspberry-pi.md

 image: https://user-images.githubusercontent.com/6353928/194561045-81b72eb8-84e1-4c67-a34d-65420871c8ef.png
 ---

 Hello!
 This summer, I went to Spain as usual and decided to stay longer for different reasons.
-During this time, I wanted to occupy my mind and build something fun, I also wanted to involve my nieces and do something for them, so they remember me when I am away.
+I wanted to occupy my mind and build something fun during this time.
+I also wanted to involve my nieces and do something for them, so they remember me when I am away.

 I started looking around in my parents' house, it's a big house with a lot of space, enough to keep things that nobody needs anymore,